PhilippStaedter/Solver_Study/README.md

 	correctStateTrajectories.py

 To skip step 1, the whole benchmark collection is available in 'Solver_Study/Models'.
-If step 1 was skipped, the main folder 'Assessment_of_ODE_Solver_Performance_for_Biological_Processes' or the subfolders 'json_files', 'sbml2amici' and 'sedml_models' will not exist.
+If step 1 was skipped, the main folder 'Assessment_of_ODE_Solver_Performance_for_Biological_Processes' or the subfolders 'BioModelsDatabase_models', 'json_files', 'sbml2amici' and 'sedml_models' will not exist.
 In this case, the next functions will automatically take the results from 'Solver_Study/Models' of the repository.
+Additionally, the main folder 'Assessment_of_ODE_Solver_Performance_for_Biological_Processes' will be created.

 ## 2 Solver settings study
 ### 2.1 Get all Data